 For Headliner Highlight 005 we talk with Akilah Richards.
 She is the host of Fare of the Free Child podcast, a show that uses personal narrative and critical analysis to connect communities and increase communication for black, indigenous, and people of color who practice self-directed education, un-schoolers, and folks practicing Liberation-minded learning.

 Why did you start podcasting?

 I started the podcast because my family has been unschooling for some time.
-Constantly one of the questions that I get from other black folks and other people of color is, “oh, how do you manage to do it as a person of color?
+Constantly some of the questions that I get from other black folks and other people of color is, “Oh, how do you manage to do it as a person of color?
 Is this something that is accessible?
-Where are the communities?
+Where are the communities?”

 I come across people who are practicing it but want to expand their community.
 Want more people around them to understand it.
 We sort through what that looks like and sounds like as well.

 What do you do to share & promote your episodes?